theobald-software/theobald-software.github.io/content/_en/ecs-core/webservices/create_a_new_webservice/new_operation.md

 Under the *Operations* section, click the *Create a new operation* button.
 The *New Operation Dialog* dialog box appears.
 Click on *Catalog*. <br>

-Choose *SAPCustomerWebService* as the Web service, then choose the operation *GetCustomers*.<br>.
+Choose *SAPCustomerWebService* as the Web service, then choose the operation *GetCustomers* and Click OK. <br>
-Click OK.

 ![WSD-CatalogDialog](/img/content/ecscore-wsd_27.png){:class="img-responsive"}